sveltejs/svelte/documentation/docs/02-runes/04-$effect.md

 title: $effect
 ---

-Effects are used for making your application perform _actions_.
+Effects are used for making your application perform _actions_ in the browser.
+Effects do not run on the server.
 You might use them to do things like call a third-party library, draw on a `<canvas>` element, or make a network request.
 It's important to distinguish these actions from updating state, which should not be done inside an effect.

 > [!NOTE] Updating state inside an effect is considered an anti-pattern and may lead to never-ending cycles of state updates.
 If you're tempted to use an effect to update state, see [when not to use `$effect`](#When-not-to-use-$effect) to learn about alternative approaches.